aonontojahan/aonontojahan/README.md

 <div align="center">

-💻 I often find myself talking to computers more than people — and surprisingly, they respond better.
+My favorite language is Python — and definitely not the snake.

-⏱️ I once spent 3 hours automating a 5-minute task… and honestly, it was absolutely worth it.
+I genuinely enjoy designing clean, elegant and intuitive interfaces — good UI just feels right.

-🕵️ Debugging feels like solving a mystery — except I’m both the detective and the one who caused it.
+Debugging feels like solving a mystery — except I’m both the detective and the one who caused it.

-🎨 I genuinely enjoy designing clean and intuitive interfaces — good UI just feels right.
+I once spent 3 hours automating a 5-minute of task… and honestly, it was absolutely worth it for me.

-🐍 My favorite language is Python — and definitely not the snake.
+I often find myself talking to computers more than people — and surprisingly, they respond much better.

 </div>
 ---